jacksonloper/tukey-turkey-triumph/README.md

 # Rotation Matching Challenge 🔄

 Master rotations in SO(n) by aligning curves through Tukey's scatterplot matrix (the draughtsman's display).
 See all pairwise projections simultaneously as you search for the hidden rotation.
+See live [here](https://jacksonloper.github.io/tukey-turkey-triumph/).

 ## Overview